 In 2001, IKON elected to focus on its office machine business and exited the IT training industry.
 As a result, Grawe, Harmon and current Co-Owner, Ted Parker, were able to return IKON Education Kansas City to local ownership by re-acquiring the company and re-naming it Centriq University.
 In response to a rapidly changing Post-9/11 marketplace, Centriq University focused its efforts entirely on the corporate IT training market.
 Approximately 75% of the Centriq University staff was comprised of employees that had been with the company since its US Connect days.

 In early 2005, Grawe, Parker and Harmon believed the economic situation once again offered the opportunity for individuals to start new careers in IT.
 Rather than re-create the Tech 2000 program, Centriq acquired Foss Training—a local Kansas City training company focused primarily on the education of career changers for entry-level IT jobs—and changed the company’s name to Centriq Foss in order to benefit from the marketing brand Foss had developed in the consumer market.
 This acquisition created Centriq’s career IT training division (which Centriq re-branded as the TechSmart KC program in 2010).

 In 2008, Grawe, Parker and Harmon elected to acquire the ownership interest of the previous Foss Training owners and dropped the Foss name to simply become Centriq Training.
 While many things have changed in the last 25 years, there has been one constant in the IT training industry.
-That one constant is the continuing and unwavering commitment of the people of Centriq Training to develop and support the IT workforce in Kansas City.
+That one constant is the continuing and unwavering commitment of the people of Centriq Training to develop and support the IT workforce in the Midwest.
 It’s a commitment we vow to uphold.